 There is a lot of attention for the yield curve lately.
 Several Fed officials like James Bullard and Neel Khaskari have warned the yield curve could “invert.”
 That would be a bad signal because historically when the yield curve inverts, a recession could follow a few years later.
 During the testimony to Congress, Fed Chairman Powell said flattening of the yield curve was a sign of long term rates figuring out when the Fed would stop tightening.
 Now President Trump has weighed in on that point specifically by expressing concerns rising rates push up the value of the dollar too far.
 That could threaten U.S. export competitiveness and undo the work of the tax cuts.
 Thus, the yield curve is the center of attention for

 Market focus has been notably on Trump’s tweets on the subject of geopolitical tensions.
 Investors do have some experience how Trump’s handles such a situation.
 Think of North Korea that looked quite threatening but has resulted in a future Summit with Kim Jong-Un.
 The same may happen with Russia where Trump plans to meet with Putin but uses his “punch in the face” strategy to get meaningful dialogue.
 The "unknown-unknown" of missile attacks causes the oil price to go up but other traditional safe havens like the Japanese Yen, Swiss Franc or Gold have seen limited impact.
 Markets could be more driven by other factors.
 For example, how China will pursue trade policy through its exchange rate, the Chinese Yuan.
-A sudden devaluation of
+A sudden

 New Federal Reserve Chairman Jerome Powell’s first congressional testimony made it clear to markets that it’s no longer business as usual.
 Under Powell’s predecessor, Janet Yellen, developments in the labor market drove monetary policy.
 And since employment is a lagging economic indicator and slack in the labor market was large, it was an easy message to convey.
 Monetary policy would gradually adjust as the labor market showed steady improvement.
 As a result, market volatility was subdued because a stable and moderately growing labor market became quite predictable.
 But with Powell saying that he considers the labor market to be “beyond full employment,” fiscal policy must now be considered, driving the Fed toward a message that is focused on the uncertain effects of fiscal